 - Conformity: Virginia’s tax laws should conform with federal tax laws whenever and as expeditiously as possible.
 Consideration should be given to minimize lag time for Virginia to adopt federal tax changes as such a delay creates complexity and uncertainty for Virginia taxpayers.

 - Simplicity: The tax law should be simple so that taxpayers understand the rules and can comply with them correctly and in a cost-efficient manner.

 - Transparency: Taxpayers should know who and what is being taxed and why.

-- Certainty: The tax rules should clearly specify when a tax is to be paid, how it is to be paid and how the amount due is to be determined.
+- Certainty: The tax rules should clearly specify when a tax is to be paid, where and how it is to be paid, and how the tax is to be determined.

 - Competitiveness: Virginia’s tax structure should enhance the Commonwealth’s competitive position.

 - Information security: Taxpayer information should be protected from unintended and unauthorized disclosure.